University of Colorado Law School

 The University of Colorado Law School is one of the professional graduate schools within the University of Colorado System.
 It is a public law school, with more than 500 students attending and working toward a Juris Doctor or Master of Studies in Law.
 The Wolf Law Building is located in Boulder, Colorado, and is sited on the south side of the University of Colorado at Boulder campus.
 The law school houses the William A. Wise Law Library, which is a regional archive for federal government materials and is open to the public.
 United States Supreme Court Justice Wiley Blount Rutledge graduated from the University of Colorado Law School in 1922.

-The University of Colorado Law School consistently ranks in the top 50 law schools in U.S. News & World Report rankings (ranked 49th as of 2022).
 According to Colorado's official 2015 ABA-required disclosures, 74.2% of the Class of 2015 obtained full-time, long-term, JD-required employment nine months after graduation.
 For 2015 graduates, the overall employment rate was 96% at 10 months after graduation, including JD-required, JD-advantaged, and other positions.